notblessy/bali/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to fork the project, submit issues, and make pull requests.
+Contributions are welcome! submit issues, or make pull requests.
 Let’s build this together!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments